 (d) Over collection of adoption related expenses that are not refunded is only permissible with estimated adoption related expenses if:

 (i) any overage will be used to support the adoption related expenses of another adoption of the adoptive parent(s) that paid the expenses originally or refunded to the adoptive parent(s)upon their request;

-(iii) any over-collected adoption related expenses are never to be used for the benefit of the agency or anyone associated with the licensee or as a payment to a pre-existing parent(s), and may only be used for other documented pre-existing parent(s) adoption related expenses.
+(ii) any over-collected adoption related expenses shall not be used for the benefit of the agency or anyone associated with the licensee or as a payment to a pre-existing parent.

-(6) A child placing adoption agency shall provide a written disclosure statement of all agency fees and fixed or estimated adoption related expenses that prospective adoptive parent(s) may incur before the agency accepts any payments, or enters into any agreement with the prospective adoptive parent(s).
+(7) A child placing adoption agency shall provide a written disclosure statement of all agency fees, flat fees and adoption related expenses that prospective adoptive parent(s) may incur before the agency accepts any payments, or enters into any agreement with the prospective adoptive parent(s).

 (a) The written disclosure shall identify and itemize:

 (i) each fee and the services associated with each fee; and

 (b) If providing only estimated expenses provide the average cost for each itemized fee and each adoption-related expense for the preceding two fiscal years, and the maximum amount that may be charged for each fee and adoption related expense.